 Does your typical cardio session always involve the treadmill, stationary bike, or stair stepper?
 You may not be burning as many calories as you could be, Olson says.
 "Using your upper-body muscles more can up your total calorie count and will help you develop better endurance.
 Athletes with the fittest cardiovascular systems are total-body, aerobic athletes such as cross country skiers and swimmers (movements which use both the arms and the legs)."

 Olson recommends using machines with an upper body component, like a total-body elliptical machine, and alternating intervals focusing on your upper and lower body.
 For example, try pumping the handles more aggressively with your arms for 2 minutes, and then focus on moving with your legs for the next 3 minutes.
 Or mix things up by using an upper-body arm bike (or try a Krankcycling class) that forces you to raise your heart rate using only your upper half—it's tougher than it sounds!

 You Don't Have a Plan

 Do you want to lose 10 pounds, run a 5K, or become more flexible?
 "There are special workout plans for each of the above, and they are not interchangeable—there is no "one exercise-fits-all" program," Olson says.
 "If you do not have a plan to address your greatest fitness needs and desires, you can stall results and actually create changes you do not need or that might not even be appropriate for you."
-(Find a plan that fits your needs using our training plan generator!)

 Your primary objective (weight loss, endurance, strength) should influence the volume (amount you do), intensity (how light or hard/heavy) and the mode (cardio, resistance exercises, stretching programs) of every workout, which is why Olson says it's so important to take the time to meet with a qualified trainer at your gym for an assessment and to help create your goal-specific program.